A long history of God's faithfulness

 They chose the name Zion for their new community and their new church.
-The sacrament of the Lord's Supper was celebrated for the first time at Zion in August 1809 with 54 communicants.
-The first regular Sunday School was organized in 1810.
+The sacrament of the Lord's Supper was celebrated for the first time at Zion in August 1809 with 54 communicants, and the first regular Sunday School was organized in 1810.

 The second church building was completed in the spring of 1813.
 The third and present building was occupied on April 7, 1849.
 The education building was completed and dedicated in 1973 and the Brown-Fulton Building, a fellowship hall and classrooms shared with Zion Christian Academy, was opened in October 1991.